radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 ## -p    the params file we wish to use
 ## -s    the step to run
 ## -c    run on 1 core
-$ ipyrad -p params-peddrad.txt -s 1 -c 1
+$ ipyrad -p params-rad.txt -s 1 -c 1

  -------------------------------------------------------------
   ipyrad [v.0.9.13]